All Israel

 According to Kan News, Feldstein wasn’t technically an employee of the PMO but was working for its director-general, after failing the security clearance required to work at the PMO.

-Last Sunday, the State Attorney’s Office informed the court that it intends to indict Feldstein and another unnamed individual of interest on suspicion of transferring classified information and collecting classified material with the intent to harm the state, and conspiring to commit a crime, among other charges.
+Last Sunday, the State Attorney’s Office informed the court of its intention to indict Feldstein and another unnamed individual-of-interest on suspicion of transferring classified information; collecting classified material with the intent to harm the state; and conspiring to commit a crime, among other charges.

-The statement followed the decision by high court justice Yosef Elron, who is seen as right-leaning, to grant the extension of the two suspects’ arrest, overturning earlier decisions by lower courts to release them to house arrest.
+The statement followed the decision by High Court Justice Yosef Elron, who is viewed as a right-leaning minister, to grant the extension of the two suspects’ arrest, overturning earlier decisions by lower courts to release them to house arrest.

-In his decision, Elron wrote of “very unusual circumstances” and said he was convinced to extend the detention by the state attorney’s appeal, for the sake of national security.
+In his decision, Elron cited the “very unusual circumstances” and said he was persuaded to extend the detention by the state attorney’s appeal for the sake of national security.

-This, and the statement that Feldstein was put on suicide watch after a rubber strip was found in his cell that could have been used to hang himself, led to a uproar, especially on the right side of the political divide.
+This, along with the statement that Feldstein was placed on suicide watch after a rubber strip was found in his cell that could have been used for self-harm, led to an uproar, especially on the right side of the political divide.

 Summing up the sentiment of many politicians and right-wing commentators, Diaspora Minister Amichai Chikli wrote: “The treatment of Eli Feldstein as someone who sought to harm state security and to deny him basic civil rights is a disgrace.
 The injustice done here, when all of a sudden the handing over of confidential information is investigated with the full rigor of the law by the state attorney himself, screams to the heavens.”

-Attorney Ephraim Damari, who represents one of the suspects, argued that his client only wanted to help return the hostages: “The suspects did not harm the security of the state, and at most they can be accused of disciplinary infractions.”
+Attorney Ephraim Damari, who represents one of the suspects, argued that his client only wanted to help return the hostages.

 Amit Segal, possibly Israel’s most influential right-wing journalist, wrote that family members of Feldstein said he was being held under terrorist-like conditions, in a wing with 15 Arab terror suspects.

-Segal also sharply criticized the seeming over-eagerness of State Attorney Isman to personally prosecute the case, while not involving himself in cases like the prosecution of the protesters who shot flares at Netanyahu’s private home.
+Segal also sharply criticized State Attorney Isman for his apparent over-eagerness to personally prosecute this case while not involving himself in cases like the prosecution of the protesters who shot flares at Netanyahu’s private home.

-Moriah Asraf, a political correspondent for Channel 13 News, also criticized the circumstances of Feldstein’s detention as “illogical.”
+Channel 13 News political correspondent Moriah Asraf also criticized the circumstances of Feldstein’s detention as “illogical.”

 “Anyone who holds democracy dear to their heart should be very disturbed by this.”

-A report by Kan News alleged that the prime minister had seen the document before it was shared with Bild, implying the operation was done on his behalf.
-Allies of the prime minister have repeatedly alleged that the overarching goal of the prosecution is to tie the leak to Netanyahu directly in order bring him down.
+A report by Kan News alleged that the prime minister saw the document before it was shared with Bild, implying the operation was done on his behalf.
+Netanyahu's allies have repeatedly alleged that the overarching goal of the prosecution is to tie the leak to the prime minister directly in order to bring him down.

 “In the investigation conducted in cooperation with the IDF, the Shin Bet and the police, a serious axis of leaks was exposed and the expansion of the damage to the state’s security was prevented.”